-Leasehold premises in Brislington with more than one hundred years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+Leasehold premises in Brislington with more than 100 years remaining on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges justify it.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and service charges merit it.

 Lender | Requirement |